 I will commit myself to you by establishing a relationship in which you can explore your concerns in an environment of support and understanding.

 I believe that we all have the ability to heal ourselves and live to the full extent of our potential, given the right safe and supportive conditions.
-My own life experience, including of counselling and meditation enhance my ability to really empathise with others and this led to my decision to train and practise as a counsellor
+My own life experience, including of counselling and meditation enhance my ability to really empathise with and help others and this led to my decision to train and practise as a counsellor.

 I will adapt my approach for your specific needs to increase the likelihood of you getting something out of counselling.